-Policy 6.10 - Develop a robust transit system that supports residents, employees, and visitors.
+Strategy 6.10 - Develop a robust transit system that supports residents, employees, and visitors.

 The Sedona Transit Implementation Plan projected a ten-year price tag of over \$109 million in transit capital and operating costs.
-However, as these costs were anticipated during the pre-COVID economy - this cost will be much higher.
-With conservative cost increases of over 30% for this program, funding will be a significant challenge as the city moves forward with developing its public transit system.
-However, there are additional grant funding opportunities available through the current federal Infrastructure Investment & Jobs Act and future Federal authorizations.
+However, due to the post-COVID economy this cost will be much higher, so funding will be a significant challenge as the city moves forward with developing its public transit system.
+However, there are additional grant funding opportunities annually through the federal Infrastructure Investment & Jobs Act Authorization program.

-Figure 6.3.
+Figure 6.2.
 Sedona Trailhead Shuttle 2023 route map.
 Riders can connect to the Verde Shuttle at the North SR-179 Park & Ride.